Lin-Manuel Miranda: Activism

-In 2016, Miranda advocated for the passing of the Puerto Rico Oversight, Management, and Economic Stability Act (PROMESA), a law setting out to restructure the debt of Puerto Rico following Hurricane Maria.
+In 2016, Miranda advocated for the passing of the Puerto Rico Oversight, Management, and Economic Stability Act (PROMESA), a law to restructure Puerto Rico's debt following Hurricane Maria.
 The law led to budget cuts resulting in the closure of over 200 public schools, cuts to government labor benefits, and budget cuts at the University of Puerto Rico (UPR).
-It was met with protests, with UPR shutting down due to student strikes over the measures in 2017.
-Miranda became a target of criticism, especially when he performed Hamilton in Puerto Rico, given his lobbying on the bill as well as the musical's subject matter of the United States which many Puerto Ricans see as an oppressor of the island.
-During the post show, Miranda met with protestors explaining that he had seen PROMESA as the only bipartisan option for the debt crisis previously, he does not support the austerity measures introduced and that he believes full debt-relief should now be pursued.
-Subsequently, he has argued for full debt-relief for the island and noted that the 2016 act has not led to the promised relief.
+It was met with protests, with UPR shutting down due to student strikes over the measures in 2017, and Miranda himself became a target of criticism.
+Miranda met with protestors after his Hamilton performance in Puerto Rico, explaining that he had seen PROMESA as the only bipartisan option for the debt crisis and does not support the island's controversial austerity measures.
+He has since argued for full debt-relief for the island, noting that the 2016 act has not led to promised relief.

 Awards and honors

 Miranda's star on the Hollywood Walk of Fame.

 In 2015, Miranda was the recipient of Smithsonian Magazine's American Ingenuity Award in the History category.
 In 2019, Smithsonian National Portrait Gallery awarded Miranda the Portrait of a Nation prize.
 The Hamilton Mixtape, a cover album by Miranda, further reached number one on the Billboard 200.